A Galactic Self-Portrait: Density Structure and Integrated Properties of the Milky Way Disk: Discussion

 The trend with metallicity, on the other hand, reflects the vertical chemical gradient in the disk \citep[e.g.,][]{Carrell_2012,Hayden2014} and points towards a vertically "upside-down" disk assembly scenario where stars formed earlier are more subject to dynamical scattering, and as time goes on the disk stabilizes and becomes more rotationally supported, resulting in younger populations being thinner geometrically \citep[e.g.,][]{Bird_2013,Bird_2021}.
 Our results suggest a combination of effects; both dynamical heating and that older stars were "born thicker" being responsible for the scale height varying with age and metallicity.

 We find the strongest flaring in the old, $\alpha$-rich populations, contrary to some previous studies \citep[e.g.,][]{Bovy2016b,Mackereth2017} but in good agreement with more recent observations \citep[e.g.,][]{Yu2021,Lian2022} and the models of \citet{Minchev_2015}.
 Radial migration has the effect of suppressing disk flaring in older populations \citep{Minchev_2014,Minchev_2018}, so these results are most consistent with the disk flaring produced by merger events \citep[e.e.,g]{Garcia2020} or the natural inside-out growth of galactic disks \citet[e.g.,]{Minchev_2015}.
-Early star formation in efficient gas "clumps" have also been shown to result in flared low-$\alpha$ disks in simulations \citep{Silva_2020}, which also reproduce the observed chemical bimodality in the disk \citep[e.g.,][]{Clarke_2019,Amarante_2020}.
+Early star formation in efficient gas "clumps" have also been shown to result in flared low-$\alpha$ disks in simulations \citep{Silva_2020}, which also reproduce the observed chemical bimodality in the disk \citep[e.g.,][]{Clarke_2019,Amarante_2020}. {Reconstructions of the Milky Way's star formation history inferred from an initial mass function measured at different locations in the disk predict that the MW would have had these star-forming clumps at early times \mbox{\citep{Zonoozi_2019}}.}

+{The total star formation history peaks in our second oldest age bin, between $10 \leq \log(\textrm{age}) \leq 10.1$ (10 to 12.6 Gyr).
+This peak is driven almost exclusively by the high-$\alpha$ population.
+Comparatively, we find that the low-$\alpha$ star formation history peaks between $9.8 \leq \log(\textrm{age}) \leq 9.9$ (6.3 to 7.9 Gyr).
+The timing of these peaks could coincide with other important events in the Milky Way's history.
+For example, the Milky Way's accretion of the Gaia-Enceladus dwarf galaxy is estimated to have happened around 10 Gyr ago \mbox{\citep{Helmi_2018,Vincenzo_2019}}.
+Some simulations of the orbits in the local group suggest that the MW and M31 also experienced a close flyby between 7-11 Gyr ago \mbox{\citep{Bilek_2018,Banik_2022}}.
+Merger events and interactions like these could supply fresh gas reservoirs to the Milky Way and reignite star formation.}